Organize your team with the Large Scale Scrum framework

 - The Large Scaled Scrum framework provides the entire product view that ensures high transparency in the work you do.

 - Teams can constantly contact customers, which allows them to realize the actual idea of what customers really need.

 - Lean thinking leads to minimal waste, ensuring teams focus on what really needs to be done.

 - Teams have opportunities to learn and grow consistently.
 They are feature-oriented and customer-centric.

-- Dependencies are handled at the integration level by sharing code base with other teams.
+- Dependencies are handled at the integration level by sharing code bases with other teams.

-- Management is focused on determining the vision and nurturing of the team members.
+- Management is focused on determining the vision and nurturing the team members.

 - Teams coordinate with each other frequently and share the codebase.

 - Every sprint is assisted with a big room backlog refinement session.

 - DevOps and continuous integration are key for smooth delivery to the customer.